-Recently, OHA determined that SDVOSB owners aren’t always required to personally possess the licenses required for their businesses.
+Recently, the SBA’s Office of Hearings and Appeals determined that SDVOSB owners aren’t always required to personally possess the licenses required for their businesses.

 In Veteran’s 1st Architecture, LLC, SBA No. CVE 122-A (2019), Veteran’s 1st appealed the VA CVE’s denial of its SDVOSB recertification application.
 The business, a Georgia architectural firm, was initially founded in December 2014 and first verified by CVE the following year.
 Three years later, the business applied for reverification, but was denied.